Skip to main content

 • Approve the pypi-publish environment if prompted.

-The Publish to PyPI workflow runs automatically when a GitHub release is created.
-It builds artifacts whose local versions are newer than PyPI, checks them, and publishes them through Trusted Publishing.
+The Publish to PyPI workflow validates the selected package versions when an expected version is provided, builds artifacts whose local versions are newer than PyPI, checks them, smoke-installs built wheels without dependencies, and publishes them through Trusted Publishing.

-The PyPI workflow can also be triggered manually.
+The PyPI workflow is manual-only.
 Manual runs default to publish=false; set publish=true only when intentionally publishing from that manual run.
+Direct GitHub Release creation or edits are not treated as publish approval and do not trigger publishing.

 Release summaries

-Both publish workflows write a release summary to the GitHub Actions run.
+The publish workflow writes a release summary to the GitHub Actions run.
 The summary includes:

 • target repository,